Gabber

 Gabber (/ˈɡæbər/ GAB-ər; /nl/) is a style of electronic dance music and a subgenre of hardcore, as well as the surrounding subculture.
-The music is more commonly referred to as hardcore, and is characterised by fast beats, distorted and heavy kickdrums, with dark themes and samples.
-This style was developed in Rotterdam and Amsterdam in the 1990s by producers like Marc Acardipane, Paul Elstak, DJ Rob, and The Prophet, forming record labels such as Rotterdam Records, Mokum Records, Pengo Records and Industrial Strength Records.
+The music is characterised by fast beats, distorted and heavy kickdrums, with dark themes and samples.

-The word gabber comes from Amsterdam Bargoens slang and means "friend".
+It formed as an underground, anti-establishment movement with small, underground raves, most often illegally held in empty warehouses, basements, and tunnels.
+Gabber remains highly popular in the Netherlands, and has seen a major resurgence in the late 2010s.

-Gabber remains highly popular in the Netherlands, and has seen a major resurgence in recent years.
-Gabber formed as an underground, anti-establishment movement with small, underground raves, most often illegally held in empty warehouses, basements and tunnels.
 Rave parties such as Thunderdome, held by ID&T and Mysteryland, became hugely popular, eventually becoming part of mainstream Dutch culture in the 1990s.
 The music and culture quickly spread across Europe and the world, finding a home with the rave communities in countries such as the UK, Spain, Italy, US, and Australia.

 Origins

-Gabber is a style of electronic music and a subgenre of hardcore.
-It was derived from house and techno, plus elements of breakbeat hardcore and new beat, in the early 1990s.
+Gabber as a style of music was developed in Rotterdam and Amsterdam in the 1990s by producers like Marc Acardipane, Paul Elstak, DJ Rob, and The Prophet, forming record labels such as Rotterdam Records, Mokum Records, Pengo Records and Industrial Strength Records.
+It was derived from house and techno in the early 1990s.
 The musical style is described as "a relentless mix of superfast BPMs, distorted kickdrums, and roared vocals", blended with house-style breakbeats and hi-hat fillers.
 The music is generally between 140 and 190 beats per minute with samples taken from films or other tracks.
 One of the most characteristic components of gabber/early hardcore first appeared in the track "Anasthasia" (1991) from T99.

 The word gabber comes from an Amsterdam Bargoens slang, based on the Hebrew chaver meaning "mate" or "friend", loaned through Yiddish.
 An Amsterdam DJ was asked about the hard Rotterdam scene and said "They're just a bunch of gabbers having fun".
 Having heard this, Paul Elstak etched in the vinyl on the first Euromasters record (released through Rotterdam Records in 1992), "Gabber zijn is geen schande!" ('It's not a disgrace to be a gabber!').
-The word gained popularity in the Rotterdam music scene and people started to call themselves "gabbers".
+The identity gained popularity in the Rotterdam music scene and people started to call themselves "gabbers".
 Some, however, state that 'gabber' derives from usage at house clubs which gabbers visited, where 'gabber' became an insult that club security used to collectively describe these people, with often raucous and hooliganish behaviour, that were often seen as undesirable.